TeknooSoftware/states/docs/howto/quick-startup.md

 The proxy is mandatory to use a stated class only if we use the Integrated implementation.
 If there are no defined proxy, the embedded proxy `\UniAlteri\States\Proxy\Standard`  will be used. (the proxy is defined by the factory).

-But if you need to add some features to your proxy, you can define it in the file `Proxy.php`.
+But if you need to add some features to your proxy, you can define it in the file `<StatedClassName>.php`.
 The proxy class must be called with the same name as the stated class and must implement the interface `\UniAlteri\States\Proxy\ProxyInterface`.

 To help you, you can use the trait `\UniAlteri\States\Proxy\TraitProxy` or directly extend one of these implementations :